 View Imre Reiner's typefaces.
 [Google]

-An American type designer and President of Design Lab Srl, a digital font foundry in Milan, Italy.
-Jane Paterson holds degrees in fine and computer arts from Colorado College and the School of Visual Arts in New York.
+An American type designer and President of Design Lab SRL (in partnership with Sebastiano Castiglioni), a digital font foundry in Milan, Italy.
+Jane Patterson holds degrees in fine and computer arts from Colorado College and the School of Visual Arts in New York.
 After an apprenticeship with Benguiat, she joined Font Bureau in 1991.

 Author of the essay entitled Copyright&Fonts In The Age of Cyber Space.